mikanur10/Hoops-Card/README.md

 ## Post-MVP

 - A unified feed of all users posts
-- A search function to search for players ny name or attributes
+- A search function to search for players by name or attributes
 - Use an API to add real-time statistics